 The Red Fort, while expansive, sadly lacks its former glory.
 Some of its notable original buildings have survived, and with a bit of imagination you'll be able to get a feel for how magnificent it must've been.
-However, restoration works are being undertaken during 2018, so you may not be able to see everything.
+However, restoration works are underway, so you may not be able to see everything.

-The fort's entrance through Lahore Gate opens out onto Chatta Chowk, a long arched passageway that used to house the most exclusive royal tailors and merchants.
-It's now a market area with rows of shops selling rather mundane souvenirs and handcrafts.
+The fort's entrance through Lahore Gate opens out onto Chhatta Chowk, a long arched passageway that used to house the most exclusive royal tailors and merchants.
+It's now a market area with many shops selling souvenirs and handcrafts.
 The chowk and shopfronts were recently restored to expose artwork hidden on the ceiling and give them a more authentic 17th century Mughal look.
 Make sure you haggle to get a good price.

-The Naubat Khana (Drum House), where the royal musicians played on special occasions and to announce the arrival of royalty, is beyond Chatta Chowk.
-Part of it has been converted into a War Memorial Museum, with an eclectic display of weapons from various wars as far back as the Mughal era.
+The Naubat Khana (Drum House), where the royal musicians played on special occasions and to announce the arrival of royalty, is beyond Chhatta Chowk.
+Part of it was converted into a War Memorial Museum, with an eclectic display of weapons from various wars as far back as the Mughal era.

 Naubat Khana leads to the pillared Diwan-i-Am (Public Audience Hall), where the emperor would sit before his subjects on an exquisite white marble throne and hear their complaints.

-Beyond the Diwan-i-Am is what remains of the fort's most palatial buildings -- the royal apartments and emperor's bedroom, hammam (royal bath), the ornate white marble Diwan-e-Khas, and Mussaman Burj (a tower where the emperor would show himself to his subjects).
+Beyond the Diwan-i-Am is what remains of the fort's most palatial buildings -- the royal apartments and emperor's bedroom, hammam (royal bath), the ornate white marble Diwan-e-Khas, and Muthamman Burj, or Musaman Burj (a tower where the emperor would show himself to his subjects).

 Mumtaz Mahal, the palace of Emperor Shah Jahan's wife, housed the Red Fort Archaeological Museum with artifacts from the Mughal era.
 Prior to that, it was used as a prison and army sergeant's mess hall.
 The Rang Mahal, where the emperor's harem lived, was also occupied by the British military.
 A small chamber inlaid with fine mirror work provides a hint of its previous splendor.